Skip to content

 As leaders, we can’t pick up the paper and assume the daily headlines and their latest trend stories provide an adequate understanding of the problems facing our organizations.
 The media will tempt us to be reactive and rush to solve problems, but it’s critical that we put those headlines into context and take informed actions.

-Don’t just ask how they are doing, be intentional about what you ask and leverage the feedback you receive to make data-driven decisions.
+Don't just ask how employees are doing.
+Be intentional: start with a specific business problem, define the outcomes you need to measure, and choose the listening channel that reaches the right audience.
 Whatever the next headline might be, the way you should respond will depend on what’s going on in your organization and what your people are telling you.
-To learn more about how Perceptyx can bring clarity to this process, schedule a meeting with a member of our team.